 The Birch Bayh Federal Building and United States Court House functions today as a modern building housing important government agencies.
-However, the Court walls, the past and present connect.
+However, the Court House is also listed on the National Register of Historic Places and is truly a work of art.
+Within its limestone walls, the past and present connect.